TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-18456-126.md

 	cloudEnvironments="public,blackForest,fairfax,mooncake, usnat, ussec"
 	ownershipId="AzureData_AzureSQLDB_Availability"
 />

-# Login failed - the database specified was not found on the server
+# We ran diagnostics on your resource and found an issue

 ## **Login failed, the database specified was not found on the server**